SemanticBeeng/lms-clean/report.md

 val d: Rep[Int] = c + 4
 ~~~

 Contrary to plain Scala, `a`, `b`, `c`, `d` here are not "simple" values.
 They are each a representation of a tree of `Exp`. `a` and `b` are trivial trees of one node: A constant leaf.
 However, `c` and `d` start to becomes more complex.
 The actual content of each tree depend of the evaluation order of the frontend operations by Scala.
 At code generation, the tree order is conserved through let bindings.

+## Transformers

-Nevertheless, between the tree construction and code generation, some transformation might have changed the tree.
+Nevertheless, between the tree construction and code generation, some transformations might have built a new IR from the current IR.
 Common Subexpression Elimination, Code motion, Loop Unrolling, Dead Code Elimination, Loop Fusion and more are among such potential transformations.
+Transformations are applied until a fixed point is achieved.
 Transformations are written in LMS as subtype of `Transformer`.

 ## DSL as libraries

 LMS enables meta-programming and doesn't necessarily require the use of DSL.
-Nevertheless, a powerful way to use LMS is to provide DSL written on top of LMS that includes all the necessary lifted types and `Transformer` to build application from.
-The `common/` part of LMS are a provided batterie of lifted types and `Transformer` that should be needed in most cases.
+Nevertheless, a powerful way to use LMS is to provide DSL written on top of LMS that includes all the necessary lifted types and transformers to build domain-specific application from.
+The `common/` part of LMS are a provided batterie of lifted types and transformers that should be needed in most cases.
 It includes, if-then-else, primitive types, and useful transformers such as CSE and code motion.
 On top of that, libraries author can add their own lifted types and transformer to provide a new « flavour » of LMS that form a DSL.

 ## Delite

 Delite is a research project from Stanford University's Pervasive Parallelism Laboratory (PPL).
-Delite is built on top of LMS and could be seen as an alternative of `common/` targeted for high-performance parallel DSL.
+Delite is built on top of LMS and could be seen as an alternative or supplement of `common/` targeted for high-performance parallel DSL.
+Furhermore, Delite includes the Delite Execution Graph whose purpose to orchestrate the application written potentially as multiple object programs (e.g one part in CUDA, one part in C and the last part in Scala).
+Last but not least, the Delite team have created Forge whose purpose is to generate DSL as libraries for LLMS from a unified specification language that avoids any boilerplate.

-## User
+## Users

-Users are writers of meta-programs using a DSL or even just bare LMS.
+LMS is designed as a framework to write meta-programs.
+Users are the final writers of those meta-programs using a DSL as a library on top of LMS or even just bare LMS with `common/`.

 ![LMS Org](LMS-org.png)